 For the last three years, workers have set and broken record after record for workplace stress, depression and anxiety; in this blog I’d like to research and understand some of these issues, as well as give some examples of how to overcome them.

 At HeX, we work with leading UK charity, Together, which gives us a insight into why mental health is important among our staff and why we should champion this.
 Today, we are sharing our knowledge with you, to help you identify potential causes of workplace stress and eradicate any negative mental health amongst your staff.

 One of the first things I’d like to address here, is the type of work I’m talking about.
 Though these issues affect most, if not all fields, I’m talking specifically about corporate and office environments as this is where almost all of my experience and research is.
 Although I’ll be covering a range of issues and possible solutions, these are by no means the only solutions and I’d encourage people who aren’t happy with their mental health to seek professional help (see links at the bottom of this blog).

-Leading causes of the previously mentioned stress, depression and anxiety issues are workers feeling like they have a lack of agency appreciation or being put under excess pressure.
+Leading causes of the previously mentioned workplace stress, depression and anxiety issues are workers feeling like they have a lack of agency, appreciation or being put under excess pressure.
 Though these are broad categorisations, I’ll be going into each of them in more detail, as well as potential ways to improve or adapt the work environment to reduce or remove them entirely.

 Lack of Agency

 Firstly, I’d like to talk about employees feeling a lack of agency in their workplace, which can be caused by any number of issues, although commonly this is caused by mismanagement of workload between team members.
 A workload is mismanaged when a teams’ skills and interests are not considered by their manager, which can come in many forms.
 A common example is when workers don’t feel they’re being used to their full potential which often stems from them being assigned tasks which may not challenge them or aren’t related to their work.